bd2kccd/causal-web/README.md

 * You will need a GMail account.
 GMail will be used to send out account activation link and feedback.

 ### Download the source code
-Since this is a maven project all the submodules will need to be download from Github.
-The following dependencies must be downloaded, built, and installed.
+Since this is a multimodule project all the submodules will need to be download and installed.
+The following modules must be downloaded, built, and installed.

 * [lib-tetrad-0.4.1](https://github.com/bd2kccd/lib-tetrad/releases/tag/v0.4.1)
 * [ccd-algorithm-0.4.3](https://github.com/bd2kccd/ccd-algorithm/releases/tag/v0.4.3)